Costa Rica Digital Nomad Visa Guide (2024)

 We hope this Costa Rica digital nomad visa guide has been helpful and that you enjoyed reading it.
 Throughout the guide, we have given you various links that might lead you to new interesting data or simply to articles that will expand your knowledge on various Costa Rica-related topics.

-Please bear in mind that our article has been written in Q2 of 2023, so any changes that are made in the Costa Rica digital nomad visa procedures or laws after that time have not been included.
+Please bear in mind that our article has been updated in Q4 of 2024, so any changes that are made in the Costa Rica digital nomad visa procedures or laws after that time have not been included.

 Before you start the application process, we advise you to consult with certified representatives, lawyers, and institutions that can provide you with all the information needed.